 Josh Santospirito is an “artist” – Facebook artist page

-Josh’s short-form comics have been published widely throughout Australia, most notably in Meanjin and Island.
 His first graphic novel, The Long Weekend in Alice Springs was published in 2013 and can be bought from San Kessto Publications.
 This book was adapted from the 2004 essay of the same name by Craig San Roque about the psychology of cultural group behaviours.
-It was awarded the Chief Minister’s Northern Territory Non Fictions Book Award, the ComicOz Award for 2013 and was shortlisted at the 2014 Ledger Awards.
+It was awarded the Chief Minister’s Northern Territory Read Non Fiction Book Award, the ComicOz Award for 2013 and was shortlisted at the 2014 Ledger Awards.
 Josh is currently working on his next graphic novel.
+Josh’s comics have been published widely throughout Australia, most notably in Meanjin and Island.

 Music and Sound Art